- How do I know if I have to pay zakat?

 We are committed to giving priority to the locality at the time of receiving and delivering the Zakat, especially at the time of delivery, since in our communities there are many people who need it and it is a way of energizing and empowering the local community.

 In addition, the Seville Mosque Foundation strives for a total transparency policy in everything it does, especially with regard to Zakat.
-All our accounts regarding the collection and delivery of Zakat will be made public and audited.
+All our accounts regarding the collection and delivery of Zakat will be made public.

 - What does FMS do with Zakat?